-- 1. Name the type of business enterprise which operates in more than one country. - 2.
-Which type of organization is most suitable if it is concerned with National Security and public interest. - Post and Telegraph department is part of government ministry.
-It is fully managed, controlled and financed by the concerned ministry.
-The annual budget of the ministry makes provision for the funds needed by the government.
-Name the sector under which Post and Telegraph department comes. - 4.
-Mention any two objective of public sector enterprises.
+- (vii) FCI an example of \\\\\ form of public enterprises. - (viii) Name the type of business enterprise which operates in more than one country. - (xi) which type of Organisation is most suitable if it i Concerned with National security and public interest. - (x) Post and of Telegraph department is part of government controlled and ministry it is fully managed, the concerned ministry.
+The annual budget of the ministry makes provision for the funds needed by government.
+Name the which Sector under Post and Telegraph department comes. - 13.
+This is a gigantic corporations which has large operations in a number of countries Identify the type of organisation